NLTGCR: A class of Nonlinear Acceleration Procedures based on Conjugate Residuals: Introduction

 The link between nonlinear acceleration methods such as AA and secant-type methods was first unraveled by Eyert \cite{eyert:acceleration96} when he compared AA with a multi-secant method proposed by Vanderbilt and Louie more than a decade earlier \cite{vl:energy84}.
 The article~\cite{FangSaad07} explored this idea further and expanded on it by proposing two classes of multi-secant methods.
 Thereafter, AA started to be studied and utilized by researchers outside the field of physics, see, e.g., ~\cite{degr,WalkerNi2011,TothKelley15,pmlr-v119-mai20a,Bian-alAA21,Pollock19,Pollock20} among many others.

 The primary contribution of the present paper is to take another look at this class of methods and develop a technique that is derived by a careful extension of a linear iterative method to nonlinear systems.
-The paper is motivated primarily by a desire to overcome the three weaknesses of AA mentioned earlier.
+The paper is motivated primarily by a desire to overcome the three weaknesses of AA mentioned earlier and { accelerate the stochastic optimization algorithms used in deep learning applications. }